Three insights, two findings, one action (January 2, 2020)

 I won’t be able to afford healthcare.

 Medicare can meet the healthcare needs of most retirees.
-It’s not overly costly, and when paired with other coverages, can meet most healthcare costs.
+It’s not overly costly and can meet most healthcare costs when paired with other coverages.

 II.
 What to do if you don't have a pension.